Video Capture Policy

 Video Capture Content shall be maintained and retained pursuant to University Policy

-97 – Data Security and Stewardship, University Policy 108 - Records Retention and Disposition, and University Policy 117 – Information Security Policy.
+97 – Information Security and Privacy Governance, University Policy 108 - Records Retention and Disposition, and University Policy 117 – Information Security Policy.

 VII.
 RELATED POLICIES AND RESOURCES